Food for hair

 If you'd rather stick to pre-made products, you might try taking a quick look at labels and lists of ingredients.
 Though the Food and Drug Administration (FDA) tightly regulates designation of products as "organic," this isn’t the case for products marketed as "natural," which may still contain chemicals and preservatives.
 Most people associate soap suds with a squeaky-clean mane, so many "natural" products still include chemicals, such as sodium lauryl sulfate, to get this effect.
 Some additives also help products last longer and are much cheaper to produce, allowing "non-natural" products to maintain lower prices than their flora-containing counterparts.
 It’s good to also mention that manufacturers aren’t required to list ingredients that make up any "fragrance" added to a product because they’re considered trade secrets.
 These fragrances could also contain ingredients that aren’t natural.

 When it comes to hair care, the tall order of hair washing products may be best left to the experts.
 Shampooing is intended to cleanse the scalp by removing dirt, sweat, excess oil, and residue from products, while conditioning helps to reduce friction and static in order to make hair smoother, shinier, detangled and reduce pesky fly-aways.
 And some shampoos are formulated to treat specific hair and scalp woes such as dandruff and psoriasis.
 There has been some debate about the impacts of daily shampooing and conditioning, but there isn’t any conclusive evidence to show that it causes any damage to the hair.
 In fact, more often than not they help to prevent it.
 It’s also worth mentioning that hair textures may vary based on culture, sex, and age and may require different products and routines.
-For more information on shampooing best practices, you might be interested in the Go Ask Alice!
-Q&A How often to wash hair?.

 All this to say, Hair Freak, there’s little evidence that putting food products in your hair is a healthier alternative to using "non-natural" hair care products.
 There’s also not enough research to support the hair benefits of taking certain vitamin supplements.
 Whether you decide to formulate your own recipes or carefully consider what’s in existing products — it's simply a matter of which you prefer.
 Nature is full of wonderful ingredients, but not all of them may be beneficial to your tresses.